fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 4️⃣ When done, save the file!

-## 4. Upload your changes to your online Github repo
+## 4. Upload your changes to your online GitHub repo

-OK, we got some changes done, now we need to upload them to our Github account.
+OK, we got some changes done, now we need to upload them to our GitHub account.

 In summary here we want to:
 - ➕ add all the changes onto git
 - 💬 add a commit message (which helps tell other devs what you have changed) and
-- 💾 push the changes to your online Github repository.
+- 💾 push the changes to your online GitHub repository.

 1️⃣ So in your terminal, run the following command: `git add .`